jameskaois/ctf-writeups/dreamhack/web/level-2/test-site/README.md

 ## Goal

+Escalate privelege and leveraging SSRF to get the flag.

 ## My Solution

 To get the flag in `/flag` we have to be the admin to get access to `/admin` however we're still not the admin now, and the `setcookie` and `readcookie` is hidden: